njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 | Canceled   | 139            | 435          | 574     |
 | Live       | 149            | 584          | 968     |

-The contrast between median and mean is dramatic for successful campaigns (201 vs. 851), indicating that a small number of viral campaigns with thousands of backers are pulling the average upward.
-Using means as representative figures — as the original analysis does in several places — materially overstates what a typical campaign experiences. **All central tendency figures in this report use medians.**

-Successful campaigns also exhibit considerably greater variance (std dev 1,267) than failed ones (961) or canceled ones (574).
-This asymmetry makes intuitive sense: failed campaigns tend to attract few or no backers, clustering the distribution near zero, while successful campaigns draw support across a broad spectrum — from modest community backing to large-scale viral mobilization.
+---

+Backer count distributions exhibit substantial positive skew across all outcome groups, producing relevant divergence between mean and median in every case.
+This disparity is sharpest for successful campaigns, where the median backer count of 201 contrasts with a mean of 851, a difference attributable to a small number of high-visibility campaigns with significantly high backer counts.
+The result is a pattern that disqualifies the average as a reliable summary statistic.

+There is also a notable asymmetry in how dispersed the outcome groups are.
+Failed and canceled campaigns cluster near zero, where most attract few or no backers; successful campaigns span the full range from modest community support to large-scale viral mobilization, reflecting that success comes in many more sizes than failure does.

 ---